coreui/coreui/site/content/docs/4.0/utilities/spacing.md

 ---
 layout: docs
 title: Spacing
-description: Bootstrap includes a wide range of shorthand responsive margin, padding, and gap utility classes to modify an element's appearance.
+description: CoreUI for Bootstrap includes a wide range of shorthand responsive margin, padding, and gap utility classes to modify an element's appearance.
 group: utilities
 toc: true
 ---